Lesson 2: JavaScript Basics

 2.1 Creating a JavaScript

-The JavaScript is a plain text file similar to HTML or CSS files.
-To create a JavaScript, you can use any standard text editors such as the Notepad, WordPad or FrontPage.
-However, we encourage you to use Notepad++ which you can download it for free.
-Now, launch Notepad++ and enter the following code:
+JavaScript is a plain text file similar to HTML or CSS files.
+To create a JavaScript, you can use any standard text editors such as Notepad, WordPad or FrontPage.
+However, we encourage you to use Notepad++ which you can download for free.

-document.write('<strong> Welcome to JavaScript Tutorial</strong>')
+document.write('<strong>Welcome to JavaScript Tutorial</strong>')

-Save this file with an extension .js in a folder of your choice.
-We advise you to create a particular folder to store all your JavaScript files for this tutorial.
 You can access the file from a webpage by using the HTML <script></script> tag.
-Let's say you save the aforementioned file with the name welcom.js, you can access this file by linking it from a webpage as shown in Example 2.1.
+Let's say you save the aforementioned file with the name welcome.js, you can access this file by linking it from a webpage as shown in Example 2.1.

 Example 2.1